0cjs/hilbert-ps-proofchecker/README.md

 hilbert-ps-proofchecker
 =======================

+> __NOTE:__ This project is _not_ open source.
+You may read the code, but
+> you may not use it for any other purpose, including training generative
+> AI or other systems.
+All contents of this repository are Copyright 2024
+> by Curt J. Sampson <cjs@cynic.net>.

 This project implements a proof checker for Hilbert PS logic.

 This README provides a quick overview suitable for those just wanting